AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/MMBT/README.md

 ## Supervised Multimodal BiTransformers for Classifying Images and Text (MMBT)

 In our project, we are experiment with the Supervised Multimodal BiTransformers for Classifying Images and Text (MMBT) presented by Kiela et al. (2020).
-This is a BERT-based model that can accommodate multi-modal inputs.
+This is a BERT-based model (Devlin et al., 2019) that can accommodate multi-modal inputs.
 The model aims to fuse the multiple modalities as the input data are introduced to the Transformers architecture so that the model's attention mechanism can be applied to the multimodal inputs.
 This is based on the idea supported by other works that multimodal fusion yields better performance